sweattep/modern_quotes/README.md

 >I procrastinate, but mostly because there's always too many things to do

+>When you can't trust that the votes, the comments, and the engagement you're seeing are real, you've lost the foundation a community platform is built on.

 >the United San Francisco Freedom Movement.
 Led by Bill Bradley Jr., a Marine veteran and law student; and Tracy Sims, a Berkeley High graduate

 >execute bespoke, beautiful ideas